Resilient Risk based Adaptive Authentication and Authorization (RAD-AA) Framework: Architecture and Threat Matrix for RAD-AA Framework

-We have also analyzed various threat vectors that can manifest in standard authentication and authorization protocol flows.
-We have then brought out the features in the proposed framework that will mitigate the effect of these threat vectors by anticipating, adapting and withstanding the cyber threats effectuating in robust and resilient framework.
+We have analyzed various threats that can manifest in any authentication and authorization protocol.
+We have then brought out the features in the proposed framework that can mitigate the effect of these threats by anticipating and adapting itself in face of changing operating environment.